busterswt/busterswt.github.io/_posts/2021-04-07-installing-nsxt-manager-on-openstack.markdown

 # guestfish --rw -i -a nsx-unified-appliance-manager-3.1.0.0.0.17107212-le.qcow2 upload guestinfo-manager.xml /config/guestinfo
 ```

 After a brief moment, and with no feedback, the image will be modified.
-The verify, perform the following command:
+To verify, perform the following command:

 ```
 # guestfish --ro -a nsx-unified-appliance-manager-3.1.0.0.0.17107212-le.qcow2 -i